CGreen789/dictionaryWebsite/README.md

 I am also using a random word API (http://random-word-api.herokuapp.com/home) to allow the user to fetch a random word from the Dictionary API.

+## Things to add:

+- I'd like to improve the UI of this page
+    - Look at some other examples, what is the user expecting from this website?
+- Improve the colours - again, look at other examples
+- Alter the CSS accordingly.